"If you don't see yourself in the culture, put yourself there because we need you."

 Mentorship — Working industry professionals share knowledge and give guidance on craft and career.

 Conversations — Ten master workshops offer insight on the art and business of filmmaking.

 Short Films — Fellows are given resources to produce short films that debut at a special premiere event.

 Events — Fellows attend Film Independent's signature education programs, screenings, networking events and more.

 Fellowships — Fellows may be selected to receive cash grants from industry sponsors.

 Short Film Production

-Project Involve Fellows develop and produce six original short films that premiere at the LA Film Festival.
+Project Involve Fellows develop and produce six original short films, from pitch through premiere.